clearpathrobotics/video_recorder/README.md

   bitrate: 44100
   channels: 1
 ```
 - `out_dir` is the directory on-disk to save the recorded files.
-The directory is not created if it doesn't already
+If the directory does not already exist it
-  exist on the disk.
+  will be created automatically.
 Default: `/tmp`
 - `card` and `device` form part of the ALSA hardware device identifier.
 For example, if `arecord -l` shows
   `card 1: U0x46d0x825 [USB Device 0x46d:0x825], device 0: USB Audio [USB Audio]` then use `card: 1` and
   `device: 0`.